Looking for a get-away-from-it-all camping experience? Enjoy nature's peace and quiet at North Lees campsite and wake up to Stanage.

-From Monday 30 October to Spring 2018 (date tbc) the campsite will be open on Friday, Saturday and Sunday nights only.
+From Monday 5 November to Spring 2019 the campsite will be open on Friday, Saturday and Sunday nights only.

 Booking is recommended for camping at weekends during the spring and summer and midweek during school holidays.
 Booking for camping pods is essential.

 The campsite caters for tents with a pitch limit of 60 tents (subject to ground conditions and size of tent); it also has seven camping pods.